 There are very few places in Ireland that can come close to comparing to Tory Island.
-Tory (Oileán Thoraí or Toraigh) lives 14 kilometres from the north-west coast of mainland Donegal and is Irelands most remote inhabited island.
+Tory (Toraigh) lives 14 kilometers from the northwest coast of mainland Donegal and is Ireland's most remote inhabited island.
 The island is relatively small at approximately 5 km long and 1 km wide.
-The population of approx 100 people live in two tiny villages at each end of the island, An Baile Thoir (East Town) and An Baile Thiar (West Town)
+A population of approx 100 people lives in two tiny villages at each end of the island, An Baile Thoir (East Town) and An Baile Thiar (West Town)

 The entire island is shaped like a wedge with the north face of the island almost one continual unclimbed granite sea cliff and the south face of the island at sea level.
 The potential for exploration, unclimbed rock and bagging new routes is huge with the main climbing development to date being on the sea stacks, the Tory Slabs and the outrageous Tor Mor Ridge at the far eastern end of the island.

 There is a full range of accommodation from hotel, hostel and camping.
 It is possible to camp pretty much anywhere on the island.
 There is also a small shop in West Town but it is best to bring with you all the provisions you will need.

 Getting to Tory is by daily passenger-only ferry service from Magheroarty on mainland Donegal to West Town on Tory (Tory Island Ferry).
 A day trip to the island can be a very rushed affair and a much longer stay is by far the best way to experience the island.